Sophie Winkleman: Early life

 Sophie Lara Winkleman was born on 5 August 1980 in Primrose Hill, London.
-Her father, Barry Winkleman, published the Times Atlas of World History, and her mother is the children's author Cindy Black.
+Her father, Barry Winkleman, created The Times Atlas of World History whilst publishing director of The Times, and her mother is the children's author Cindy Black.
 The television presenter Claudia Winkleman is her half-sister from her father's first marriage to Eve Pollard.

 Sophie Winkleman was educated at the City of London School for Girls and at Trinity Hall, Cambridge, where she studied English literature.
-She joined the Cambridge Footlights and wrote and performed in the comic revue Far Too Happy, which toured Britain for three months and gained the troupe's first Perrier Award nomination in 20 years.
+She joined the Cambridge Footlights and wrote and performed in the comic revue Far Too Happy, which toured Britain for three months and gained the troupe's first Perrier Comedy Award nomination in 20 years.
 She joined the National Youth Theatre of Great Britain in 1997.
 She is a soprano, reprising her singing in the First Love series for Sky Arts.

 Career

 Television

-Winkleman's credits include recurring roles in series including Big Suze in Peep Show, numerous roles in Harry & Paul, Joely in White Teeth, Fiona in The Trial of Tony Blair, Abby in Plus One, Katerina in Red Dwarf: Back to Earth, Donna in Lead Balloon, Prudence in Keen Eddie, Elle Kensington in Chasing Alice, Regan Peverill in the pilot episode of Lewis, Angela Warren in Agatha Christie's Poirot (in the episode "Five Little Pigs"), Princess Eleanor in The Palace, Ghislaine in Robin Hood, Alice Shadwell in Dalziel and Pascoe, Ann Hamilton in Death in Paradise, Jill in TV Land's Hot in Cleveland, Sharon Kirby in CSI Miami and Dorothy Gibson in Titanic.
+Winkleman's credits include recurring roles in series including Big Suze in Peep Show, numerous roles in Harry & Paul, Joely in White Teeth, Fiona in The Trial of Tony Blair, Abby in Plus One, Katerina in Red Dwarf: Back to Earth, Donna in Lead Balloon, Prudence in Keen Eddie, Elle Kensington in Chasing Alice, Regan Peverill in the pilot episode of Lewis, Angela Warren in Agatha Christie's Poirot (in the episode "Five Little Pigs"), Princess Eleanor in The Palace, Ghislaine in Robin Hood, Alice Shadwell in Dalziel and Pascoe, Ann Hamilton in Death in Paradise, Jill in TV Land's Hot in Cleveland, Sharon Kirby in CSI: Miami and Dorothy Gibson in Titanic.

 Winkleman was nominated for Best Newcomer by the BBC for her performance as Clara Gold in Waking the Dead.
 Winkleman made her debut on American television as the star of the NBC sitcom 100 Questions as main character Charlotte Payne.
 She guest starred as Joy's younger sister on one episode of Hot in Cleveland and was a recurring guest on the hit series Two and a Half Men as Zoey, the British girlfriend of Walden Schmidt.